groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Stereolithography File (.stl) is an interchangeable file format that represents 3-dimensional surface geometry.
-The file format finds its usage in several fields such as rapid prototyping, 3D printing and computer-aided manufacturing.
+Represents a Stereolithography File (.stl), which is an interchangeable file format that represents 3-dimensional surface geometry.
+It is commonly used in rapid prototyping, 3D printing, and computer-aided manufacturing.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/stl